 Middle School Academy

-Offered in partnership with five Boston Public Schools (BPS) sites and supported by Tenacity AmeriCorps Fellows, Tenacity’s Middle School Academy (MSA) is an intensive, three-year program that focuses on improving students’ academic, tennis, and fitness skills, while simultaneously nurturing social/emotional development and engaging families.
+Offered in partnership with four Boston Public Schools (BPS) sites and supported by Tenacity AmeriCorps Fellows, Tenacity’s Middle School Academy (MSA) is an intensive, three-year program that focuses on improving students’ academic, tennis, and fitness skills, while simultaneously nurturing social/emotional development and engaging families.

 The MSA program provides students with 340 hours of enrichment per year, helping them grow academically and socially while improving their fitness.